|Nutrition Facts (per serving)|

 |Vitamin C 5mg||26%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This no-fuss, gluten-free meatloaf recipe is great with mashed potatoes and alongside a green vegetable.
+This no-fuss, gluten-free meatloaf recipe is excellent with mashed potatoes and a green vegetable.
 It makes a big loaf, which usually means meatloaf leftovers.
-If you've never enjoyed it before, try a thick slab of leftover meatloaf between two pieces of gluten-free bread spread with a mixture of mayonnaise and ketchup.
+If you haven't enjoyed it before, try a thick slab of leftover meatloaf between two pieces of gluten-free bread spread with a mixture of mayonnaise and ketchup.
 It makes for a great and very filling sandwich.

 2 pounds ground beef

 1 1/2 to 2 cups gluten-free breadcrumbs, as needed

 Gather the ingredients.
 Position a rack in the center of the oven and heat the oven to 400 F (204 C).

 Add oil to a small skillet over medium heat.
 When the oil is hot, add the onion and bell pepper and saute until softened and aromatic, about 3 minutes.
 Transfer to a large mixing bowl.